Credentials

 credential lands in a request body rather than a header — use

 sbx secret set-custom.
-The secret is keyed on a target domain, an
+The secret is keyed on one or more target domains, an

 environment variable name, and an optional placeholder string, instead of a